dietrichm/usebb2drupal/README.txt

    all UseBB functionality is being replicated in Drupal.
 Once more contributed modules are released, some of this functionality may become available with later versions of UseBB2Drupal.

+Q: What happens with BBCode syntax?

+A: All BBCode is converted to HTML with a custom text format 'Forum HTML'.
+   However, due to limitations in the format, color tags are stripped and size tags with at least 12pt are translated to h2 elements, leaving but one custom text size (for now).

 MAINTAINERS